DonnelCyril/plexure/Exercise4.md

             // The *CachingBehavior* class is registered with the MediatR pipeline.
-            // It ensure that this *Handle* method is invoked before the actual message handler. public class CachingBehavior<TRequest,TResponse>
+            // It ensure that this *Handle* method is invoked before the actual message handler.
+            // For this eg: TRequest is *GetTravelAgent* and TResponse will be of type *TravelAgent*. public class CachingBehavior<TRequest,TResponse>
             {
                 private readonly  ICacheService _cacheService;